Dirty Black Holes, Clean Signals: Near-Horizon vs. Environmental Effects on Grey-Body Factors and Hawking Radiation: Introduction

 We will show that while both near-horizon and far-zone deformations of the effective potential influence grey-body factors and Hawking radiation, the magnitude of the effect is strongly dependent on the location and amplitude of the deformation.
 Near-horizon modifications, even when small, can significantly enhance or suppress the total emissivity —especially for low multipole numbers — because they directly alter the main barrier structure governing wave transmission.
 In contrast, far-zone environmental perturbations have a negligible impact unless they are unphysically large, confirming that typical astrophysical matter distributions such as accretion disks are unlikely to measurably modify Hawking fluxes.
 Our analysis includes a detailed numerical study of Maxwell and Dirac fields, with a comparison of different bump profiles, and explores general patterns of emission rate variation under changes to bump height, width, and position.

 The paper is organized as follows.
 In Section~\ref{Sec:GFs_and_HR}, we briefly review the formalism of grey-body factors and Hawking radiation in spherically symmetric spacetimes, focusing on the propagation of Maxwell and Dirac fields.
 Section~\ref{Sec:Near_horizon_deformations} is devoted to analyzing near-horizon deformations of the effective potential and their impact on grey-body spectra and emission rates.
 In Section~\ref{Sec:Far_zone_deformations}, we consider deformations arising from the far-zone environment and study their relative influence.
 In Section~\ref{Sec:General_laws}, we derive general trends for the total emissivity of the black hole under various deformation scenarios.
+In Section~\ref{Sec:Generalization}, we outline possible directions in which our analysis can be generalized.
 Finally, Section~\ref{Sec:Conclusions} summarizes our main findings and discusses possible extensions of this work.